uber/h3/docs/api/localij.md

 int experimentalH3ToLocalIj(H3Index origin, H3Index h3, CoordIJ *out);
 ```

-Produces local IJ coordinates for an index anchored by an origin.
+Produces local IJ coordinates for an H3 index anchored by an origin.

-This function is experimental, and its output is not gauranteed
+This function is experimental, and its output is not guaranteed
 to be compatible across different versions of H3.

 ## experimentalLocalIjToH3